Carlo Ancelotti: Real Madrid want Everton manager to return as Zinedine Zidane replacement

 However, Everton's season was undermined by their consistently poor home form - they won just six matches in their own stadium in the Premier League - which ultimately saw them finish 10th.

-Ancelotti has been linked with a return to Real for several weeks, but earlier this month he dismissed those reports as "not true".
+Ancelotti has been linked with a return to Real for several weeks, but last month he dismissed those reports as "not true".

 "This is good publicity for me to be linked with Real Madrid but it is not true," he said.
 "I am really happy to stay here.